-Top 15 Low-Carb Meals to Try in Greece
+Top 15 Low-Carb and Paleo Meals to Try in Greece

 A month ago, we went for an amazing trip to Greece.
 It's a place known for beautiful sandy beaches, crystal clear waters, impressive architecture and delicious cuisine.
 Some of the traditional Greek food (Moussaka, Bougatsa, Yemista, etc.) is loaded with carbs.
 However, as I discovered, it's a perfect destination for all those following a healthy low-carb diet like myself.